 Rights and Responsibilities of Bike Riders on TriMet Buses

 Place your bicycle in the rack and secure the front wheel by placing the bar over it.
-Make sure it’s as close to the frame as possible so that your bike won’t sway during transit.
-Removing any loose items or valuables from your bicycle beforehand can prevent theft or loss.
+Ensure it’s as close to the frame as possible so your bike won’t sway during transit.
+Removing loose items or valuables from your bicycle beforehand can prevent theft or loss.

-De-boarding is mandatory through the front door, allowing for easy access to unload your bike.
+De-boarding is mandatory through the front door, allowing easy access to unload your bike.
 Informing the driver ensures they’re aware of your presence before stepping off.
-Remember, never step in front of the bus until sure drivers acknowledge you.
+Remember, never stop before the bus until the driver acknowledges you.